justEstif/evt_technical_challenge/readme.md

   - less portable: software might not work on different machines
   - slower boot-up time

+- The main caveat of using Docker containers over a VM is that they are less secure.
+Docker container share the same kernel as the host hence, a kernel bug inside a container could exploit the host OS.

 ## nginx

 - Nginx is a web and reverse proxy serve that that can also be used as a load balancer and to serve static content, such as HTML files, CSS files, and images.